bentonperet/Saga/Saga Pryor DC/Basis of Design/7BOD - Electrical (CSI Div 26) v2.md

 This Basis of Design defines the electrical infrastructure for a two-hall, 20,000 SF data center with an ultimate IT load of **24 MW** and a total facility load of approximately **30 MW**.
 The system is designed to meet Tier III standards, providing N+1 component redundancy and 2N path redundancy for all critical loads.

-The electrical backbone is a **self-healing 13.8 kV dual-ring MV distribution** with **8 RMU switchgear** and **SCADA-controlled automated switching**, enabling concurrent maintainability of any transformer or electrical component.
+The electrical backbone is a self-healing 13.8 kV dual-ring MV distribution with 8 RMU switchgear and SCADA-controlled automated switching, enabling concurrent maintainability of any transformer or electrical component.
 The 13.8 kV common bus allows for flexible integration of utility power, backup generators, solar arrays, and battery energy storage systems.

 **Key Infrastructure:**
 - Customer-owned 345 kV substation with 2×35 MVA transformers (N+1 redundancy)